 Chinese consumers increasingly demand an omnichannel experience.
 However, they want more than just to be sold to online.

-One premium apparel retailer has deployed a range of solutions, including enabling sales reps to use WeChat groups to reach out to VIP customers with individualized products (supported by a CRM system), launching social media shows with Key Opinion Leaders (KOLs), and ramping up content marketing.
+One premium apparel retailer has deployed a range of solutions, including enabling sales reps to use WeChat groups to reach out to VIP customers.
+With individualized products (supported by a CRM system), launching social media shows with Key Opinion Leaders (KOLs), and ramping up content marketing they succeeded in growing their sales through WeChat.

-International brands should view online as a must do and start setting digital key performance indicators, while considering the role and interaction of different online and offline channels, including direct-to-consumer, social commerce, ecommerce marketplaces, and physical channels.
+International brands should view online as a must do and start setting digital key performance indicators.
+It’s important to consider the role and interaction of different online and offline channels, including direct-to-consumer, social commerce, ecommerce marketplaces, and physical channels.

 Clarify whether each channel’s role is for brand-building, consumer engagement, or to drive sales, and allocate investment accordingly.
 (Source)